 In general, a satisfactory agreement between calculated and measured data with respect to the evolution of bundle temperatures at different elevations has been obtained.
 The total calculated hydrogen production matches the given experimental value.

-The results of the new version 3.3 are practically identical to those of the previous version.
+The results of the new version 3.4.0 are practically identical to those of the previous version except the improved hydrogen generation.